zak-45/WLEDVideoSync/README.md

                       ==> this require 6 devices to set into 'Cast Devices' list
                           (tuple of: device index(0...n) , IP address) This will create 6 images to send and provide big image of 3x16 leds for x and 2x16 for y

+        Protocol: e131 / artNet / ddp or other,  let it to ddp for now

         Cast Devices: number and IP address of each DDP device.
 Number not yet managed device order come from entry order